tylermercer/personal-website/src/content/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 meaning of all
 things."[^1-nephi-11:17]
-He acknowledged what he did not know (the condescension of God) while holding to what _had_ been revealed to him (God's love for His children).
+He acknowledged what he did not know (the condescension of God) while holding to what _had_ been revealed to him (God’s love for His children).

 Faith to accept uncertainty enabled Enos to keep going even when he did not succeed in preaching the gospel to the Lamanites---when God had directly promised him that the Lamanites would receive the gospel.
-He could have doubted himself or God's promises, but he instead chose to say, "I know God will eventually redeem the Lamanites, but I don't know when or how, and that's ok."
+He could have doubted himself or God’s promises, but he instead chose to say, "I know God will eventually redeem the Lamanites, but I don’t know when or how, and that’s ok."

 Even after he had lost his family, his livestock, and his property, Job faithfully declared, "Though [God] slay me, yet will I trust in Him."[^job-13:35]